What will the hospital of tomorrow look like?

 Paradoxically, people have no problem wearing connected devices for sports, managing schedules, cars, or even owning smart phones.
 We readily accept giving up some aspects of our private lives if we see an immediate benefit: tracking my performance or training plan, sharing my calendar with my team, greater efficiency in my urban travels, and so on.

-But as soon as we touch on the field of health, everything rightfully becomes more complex .
-There is a real political issue, a real debate to be had to study the benefit/risk balance of connected medical solutions and especially the use made of the data collected.
+But as soon as we delve into the field of health, everything understandably becomes more complex .
+There is a real political issue, a real debate to be had to study the benefit/risk balance of connected medical solutions and, above all, the way the collected data is used.

 How does TransMedTech contribute to moving in the right direction?

-MP F: In its development work, TransMedTech aims to invent this hospital of the future, this caring hospital, where the patient is an active participant.
-In partnership with TKM, TransMedTech's mission is to show the right path, since it's possible to detect pitfalls to avoid very early in the innovation maturation process .
+Marie-Pierre Faure : “ In its development work, TransMedTech aims to invent this hospital of the future, this caring hospital, where the patient is a citizen and an active participant.
+In partnership with TKM, TransMedTech is dedicated to showing the right path, since it is possible to detect very early on the pitfalls to avoid in the innovation maturation process .”

 What is TKM's contribution to TransMedTech's innovation trajectory?